 A driving holiday in Sweden is idyllic.
 Start from Gothenburg for drives along the country’s scenic west coast through Ljungskile, a charming region whose rocky outcrops are spotted with old fishing villages.
 Stay in Fjallbacka, whose cobbled lanes and independent cafés give travellers a taste of the rural ideal along with some of the best seafood around.
 Then, continue your drive to the locks and rapids of the Gota Alv River where you’ll swap village stays for art-nouveau manors with Bjertorp Slott.
 Alternatively, start in Malmö, taking the scenic coastal road via Trelleborg to Ystad where you’ll stay in a spa hotel overlooking a sandy beach and its colourful huts.
 It’s also perfectly poised to combine the trip with a visit to nearby Copenhagen, Denmark.

 For something different, head north to Swedish Lapland, where you’ll be able to experience one of the world’s most arresting visual phenomena.
-Here, the Midnight Sun sheds ethereal light on picturesque archipelagos where kayak tours bring you between untouched flora and fauna.
+Here, the Midnight Sun sheds ethereal light on picturesque archipelagos ,where kayak tours bring you between untouched flora and fauna.
 You can also head into the surrounding countryside for mountain bike and hiking trails or simply take the opportunity to laze by the beach with a good book.
 Finish your visit with a stay in the inimitable Treehotel – a collection of canopy-strung treehouses that range from mirrored cubes to wooden ‘nests’.
 For some time on the water look to the Göta Canal.
 Tying together Gothenburg and Stockholm, it takes three days to wend past lakes, obelisks and castles along with endless rural vistas.
+Or, for the chance to experience a true icon of Swedish Lapland, take advantage of the year-round accommodation at ICEHOTEL 365, where stays spectacular ice-carved suites provide a wonderful contrast to the likes of Midnight Sun hikes and white-water rafting on the Torne River.